maythovens-third/Products/README.md

 - Load `fKeys.sql` to create the foreign keys.
 - Finally, load `createIndex.sql` to create indexes and cluster indexes on the tables.
 - The API should now be able to retrieve data from the test database.

+### Unit Testing

+Once the server is hooked up to the database and the mock data has been inserted into the tables, the included endpoint unit tests can be executed.

+- `npm test` to run endpoint unit testing.

 ### NGINX Load Balancer (optional)